rackerlabs/technical-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 This situation is the reality in the world of hosting and distributed denial-of-service (DDoS) attacks.
-Recently, I heard that hosting without security compared to buying a car without seatbelts.
+Recently, I heard that hosting without security compared to buying a car without seat belts.
 Let me take the analogy of the car further and say hosting without DDoS mitigation protection is like driving your new car off the dealership lot without insurance.

 ### What is DDoS?